jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/ecm-brakes.rst

    0.465A for the ``ReleasedCurrent``.

-For this procedure we will use the :ref:`sawRobotIO1394QtConsole<sawrobotioconsole>`program along with the ECM XML configuration file for your arm.
-You will need to manually edit the XML file and between changes, quit and restart the `sawRobotIO1394QtConsole` program to test the new values.
+For this procedure we will use the :ref:`sawRobotIO1394QtConsole<sawrobotioconsole>` program along with the ECM XML configuration file for your arm.
+You will need to manually edit the XML file and between changes, quit and restart the sawRobotIO1394 console program to test the new values.

 .. figure:: /images/gui/dvrk-gui-ecm-console.png
    :width: 400